 Turns out that nail salons, albeit relaxing, can be a hotbed for germs.
 That’s because many nail salons don’t sterilize the equipment properly between customers.
 Equipment should be sterilized in an autoclave and not just dunked in sterilizing solution to be effectively cleaned.

 And remember those delicious foot soaking tubs?
 What if the person who soaked in it right before you had toenail fungus?
 A mere rinse of the tub in between customers isn’t going to spare you from picking up the fungus.
 If reading this leaves you concerned, but not enough to stop going for your regular mani/pedi, know that the risks of infection can be minimized.
 Don’t be afraid to ask your salon about its sterilization techniques and bring your own tools if you feel more comfortable.

-As for gel manicures, Adigun suggests wearing sunscreen on your hands during the curing portion of the gel manicure to protect them from any harmful UV rays.
 It’s also helpful to let your nails air out in between manicures or take a break from gel manicures every couple of months to ensure your nails get oxygen and moisture during that time.
 You’ll be doing yourself and your nails a favor.

 Editor's note: This article has been updated since it was originally published in April 2015.